benelson/kep_vs_nbody_in_rv/README.md

-# A tutorial on modeling Keplerian and n-body orbits in radial velocity data.
+# A tutorial on modeling the radial velocity signatures of Keplerian and n-body orbits

 Dependencies